 Create your Brand Positioning

 The Brand Positioning statement serves as your brand’s mission statement that defines what you stand for in the marketplace and sets you apart from your competitors.
-Your statement refines how to convey your brand promise to the target audience.
+Your brand messaging encapsulates how you convey your brand promise to the target audience.
 Here is some type of brand positioning strategies that you can look into:

 Laptop and a hand holding credit card